yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ Advanced Background Checks

 Search for your information here: [https://www.advancedbackgroundchecks.com/](https://www.advancedbackgroundchecks.com/).
-(Remember that you can leave your city and state and your age blank.)
+(Remember that you can leave your city, state and age blank.)
 If your information shows up, remove your data here: [https://www.advancedbackgroundchecks.com/removal](https://www.advancedbackgroundchecks.com/removal)

 ### Archives
 To find your information, you must sign up for a free trial here: